-- Non-federal alternative educational student loans are offered by banks or lending institutions such as credit unions to help bridge the gap between the cost of education and the amount of financial aid received.
+- Alternative Private Education Loans are offered by banks or lending institutions such as credit unions to help bridge the gap between the cost of education and the amount of financial aid received.

 - These are private loans that are not guaranteed by the federal government.

-- Non-federal alternative loans can vary widely in their terms and conditions (such as interest rates, repayment terms, and fees).
+- Alternative Private Education Loans can vary widely in their terms and conditions (such as interest rates, repayment terms, and fees).

 - The following are general characteristics of private educational loans: